-- Revenue: ~ 0.3x to ~ 2.5x Clearfield's estimated annual revenue. - Market Capitalization: ~ 0.25x to ~ 4.0x Clearfield's market capitalization. - Industry: Communications/Electronic Equipment, Electronic Manufacturing Services, and Wireless Telecommunication Services. - Location: Headquartered in the U.S. - Refinement Factors: Companies that (i) name Clearfield in their own peer groups, and (ii) show positive revenue growth.
+- Revenue: $\sim 0.3x$ to $\sim 2.5x$ Clearfield's revenue for the prior four quarters. - Market Capitalization: $\sim 0.25x$ to $\sim 4.0x$ Clearfield's market capitalization. - Industry: Communications/Electronic Equipment, Electronic Manufacturing Services, and Wireless Telecommunication Services. - Location: Headquartered in the U.S. - Refinement Factors: Companies that (i) name Clearfield in their own peer groups, and (ii) overlap with the ISS peer group for Clearfield.

-Companies were not required to meet all the selection criteria listed above.
-The Compensation Committee evaluated each of the companies against all the selection criteria to identify a peer group that, taken as a whole, is reflective of Clearfield and its market for executive talent.
-The final peer group for fiscal 2023 consisted of the following companies:
+Companies were not required to meet all the selection criteria listed above, but each of the companies was evaluated against all the selection criteria to identify a peer group that, taken as a whole, is reflective of Clearfield and its market for executive talent.
+Based on its review and analysis, Compensia recommended minimal changes to the Clearfield Peer Group (namely, the removal of three companies that no longer meet the selection criteria, and the addition of one new company that does meet the selection criteria).
+The Compensation Committee approved the recommended changes to the Clearfield Peer Group at its June 2024 meeting.